 Delayed Speech and Language Development in Children

-“My 2 ½-year-old son knows all the alphabets and can count till 50.
+“My 2 ½-year-old son knows all the alphabet and can count till 50.
 He can even name the capitals of many countries.
 But he only points to things when he wants something.”
-Many parents nowadays have similar complaints of delayed speech and language development in children.
+Many parents nowadays have similar complaints of speech delay and language development in children.
 On probing further, it is most often found that these children have frequent tantrums.
 A child’s inability to adequately express himself/ herself can lead to a wide range of possible behavioral issues.”

 What is Normal Speech and Language Development?

 Children follow a certain pattern in their speech and language development.
 They first start cooing and babbling at around 6 months of age.
 They also start using eye contact, pointing, and gestures to communicate.
 At around one year of age, they speak their first word.
 They continue to learn new words, phrases, and sentences through positive interactions with the environment.
 There is a normal age range within which children acquire speech and language skills.
 Some children tend to achieve these milestones at the earlier end of the age limit while others tend to achieve it at the later end.
 The first three years of a child’s life are the most important period for acquiring speech and language skills because the brain is still developing and maturing during this period.